The Adventures: History

 The band combined pop/rock with a folk music sound for their third studio album, Trading Secrets with the Moon.
 Released in early 1990, along with a couple of singles, the album failed to capitalise on their earlier success and only appeared briefly on the UK Albums Chart, stalling at No. 64.
 This ended their contract with Elektra.

 With another rethink and now down to a quartet, The Adventures returned in 1992 with the single "Raining All Over the World".
 Now signed to Polydor Records, the song reached No. 68, and was to be the group's final chart appearance.
 A fourth album, Lions and Tigers and Bears, was released in 1993, produced by ex-Vibrators bassist Pat Collier at London's Greenhouse Recording Studios.
 Despite featuring a new single, a contemporary reworking of the classic 1960s hit "Monday Monday", the album met with a tepid response and failed to chart.
 The group were then dropped by Polydor, and broke up soon after.

 Pat Gribben has continued to write songs, and has worked with singer Ryan Molloy.
 Terry Sharpe spent some years performing in a cover band, The Dead Handsomes.
 The Adventures regrouped briefly in 2007 for some gigs in Belfast, but no major reunion was ever organised.
 They regrouped again in 2009 to perform further small scale gigs in Belfast, as well as appearances at the Time To Be Proud and Féile an Phobail festivals during the summer.

 Former bass player Tony Ayre died on 20 December 2009.

-On 5 January 2019, The Adventures (featuring Sharpe along with Pat and Eileen Gribben) played their final show at The Empire, Belfast, with The Starjets reforming later on in the year.
+On 5 January 2019, The Adventures (featuring Sharpe along with Pat and Eileen Gribben) played a show at The Empire, Belfast, with The Starjets reforming later on in the year.

+A new The Adventures studio album, entitled Once More with Feeling, was released on 28 March 2025 on Cherry Red Records.